 Apple cares more about the privacy of the users as in recent days people are more concerned about their privacy & security and have claimed that it is one of their fundamental rights!

 As you see that every Apple product is designed in a way that only minimized user’s personal data is collected and provides manipulation options for the user like,

 - gives transparency of data

-Consider if a third party application is requesting for transfer of your data.
-The transfer will be be done with an Encryption only.
+Consider if a third-party application is requesting for transfer of your data.
+The transfer will be done with Encryption only.
 Health Privacy Policies also play a major role in maintaining the security of data (HIPAA Compliance).

 The fifth question proceeded as, “How the heart rate data is synchronized with the Health App of Apple?“

-A simple app, that uses Health Kit development framework to fetch the heart rate from the watch and will automatically sync the data to health app.
-The fetched data can be manipulated (the data is synchronized with every device you have of apple like iPhone, Apple watch and even other applications)“
+A simple app, that uses the Health Kit development framework to fetch the heart rate from the watch and will automatically sync the data to the health app.
+The fetched data can be manipulated (the data is synchronized with every device you have of apple-like iPhone, Apple watch and even other applications)“

-Yeah finally we have reached the end!!
-The last question was asking Prabakaran to show a demo and to reveal some of the coding that he has done.
+Yeah, finally we have reached the end!!
+The last question was asking Prabakaran to show a demo and to reveal some of the codings that he has done.
 He was very generous in mind.
 He showed the code as well as a demo with a virtual Apple watch screen and a virtual iPhone screen.